ssssota/svogp/README.md

 # SVOGP

-You can emb OGP in markdown with SVG.
+You can embed OGP in markdown with generated SVG.

 ## Example